JackLamb99/jdm-culture/README.md

     - Red conveys excitement and speed — key elements of car culture.
     - Indigo represents technology and reliability.
     - Grey tones evoke modernity and balance the more vibrant accents.
-- Focus: Accent colours are strategically used for CTA buttons, hover states, and navigation to guide the user’s attention.
+- Focus: Accent colours are strategically used for call-to-action buttons, hover states, and navigation to guide the user’s attention.

 ### Imagery

 All images aim to focus on JDM cars in real-world scenes to reflect the raw, energetic feel of JDM culture.

 Some images were sourced from multiple sources due to limited availability of high-quality contextual imagery from free image providers.
-JDM Culture was made for an education project with no commerical value and all image credits are listed below.
+JDM Culture was created as part of an educational project with no commercial value.
+All image sources are credited below.

 ### Typography

 The site uses two fonts from Google Fonts to support both clarity and aesthetic impact:

-- Russo One for headings: A bold, blocky display typeface that mirrors the strong, angular lines of classic JDM car design.
+- **Russo One** for headings: A bold, blocky display typeface that mirrors the strong, angular lines of classic JDM car design.
-- Roboto for body text: A clean, modern sans-serif font optimised for readability on screens of all sizes.
+- **Roboto** for body text: A clean, modern sans-serif font optimised for readability on screens of all sizes.

 This combination delivers contrast between structure and content, while maintaining a cohesive style across the site.